FinlayDaG33k/MikroTik-Setups/Delta Fiber - Basic Setup/README.md

 # Delta Fiber - Basic Setup

+For years, we were customers of UPC, which then later became Ziggo and then VodafoneZiggo.
+Outside the huge debacle with the `Intel Puma 6` chipset in their modems (which took _months_ for them to [resolve](https://x.com/finlaydag33k/status/1409134081783353345) - even including a [scam attempt](https://x.com/finlaydag33k/status/1405249947797274625)), they mostly worked fine.
+However, their monopoly on the copper network here (unless you were fine with 20Mbit down via VDSL), meant they charged ridiculous amounts for their services (100 euro a month for 300/30, TV and landline phone).
+So when competitor Delta announced they would be rolling out fiber here, I immediately summoned my parents around the table.
+After running some math, we'd get about the same _but_ instead of 300/30 internet, we'd get 1000/1000 and as such, we signed up.
+After a huge initial struggle, things have been running mostly smoothly for about a year now.
+So I'll be sharing my setup for those also wanting to use Delta with their MikroTik.

+My setup uses a [CCR2004-1G-12S+2XS](https://mikrotik.com/product/ccr2004_1g_12s_2xs) as my gateway router *but* any MikroTik with an SFP+ port like an [RB5009UG+S+IN](https://mikrotik.com/product/rb5009ug_s_in) will do.
+Additionally, you'll need an ONT that is supported, the `Zaram ZXOS11NPI` is a very popular one.
+And, of course, the right fiber cable: The FTU (mounted to the wall) accepts `SC/APC` inside the sled while the Zaram ONT accepts `SC/UPC`.

 I've also made the routes available as a `.txt` file in case you want to automate it, or if you somehow stumbled upon this guide but aren't an MT user.
+Oddly enough, some of the routes aren't documented on their site.

 - [Routes for IPTV](iptv-destinations.txt) (Route over VLAN 101).
   - `62.45.57.36/32` is the exception and _must_ be routed over VLAN 100.